 |Grade 1, 2, 3||Beginners||SC Beginners|

 Once a dog is registered with UK Agility, results from other organisations do not count towards progression through the levels in UK Agility.
 Once a dog is registered with UK Agility, it cannot be registered again under a different name.

 You can enter all shows online via the UK Agility web page.

-Once you are logged in all shows currently live to enter appear on your left hand margin.
-Click on the show name, select which dog, select the dogs heights (please make sure you choose a height for the events you are entering) and tick the classes you wish to run.
+Once you are logged in, click on Shows in the top menu to see all shows.
+Then click on the show name, select which dog, select the dogs heights (please make sure you choose a height for the events you are entering) and tick the classes you wish to run.
 Additionally you can choose camping if available and select if you are able to help.

 Click the “I Agree” button to complete the entry.
 For payment details please see the payment page in the left hand margin.

 You can preset yours and your dogs preferences for shows to save time when you enter.
 To do this click on Preferences in the top menu when you have logged into your account.